Works - Flammarion underpass

 What does this change?

-• As a continuation of phase 1, pedestrian paths are no longer possible in the underpass and this is permanent.
-Diversions have been set up to the north and south of the existing crossing.
+• For pedestrians: paths will no longer be possible in the underpass, permanently.
+Diversions are in place to the north and south of the existing passage.
+Thus, two "surface" passages have been built with a central island and traffic lights controlled on demand by pedestrians.

-• The "Observatoire Camille Flammarion" bus stop in the Paris-province direction will be moved a few metres.
+• For parking: parking spaces will be removed in order to set up a temporary bus stop for the duration of this operation.

-We thank you for your understanding and apologize for any inconvenience caused.
+• For buses: the "Observatoire Camille Flammarion" bus stop in the north-south direction is brought forward before Rue de Fromenteau for the duration of this operation.